Let’s Spend a Day in Fushimi

 If you descend near JR Inari Station or near Fushimi Inari Station on the Keihan Line, you will find many street food stalls and souvenir shops.
 You’ll find souvenirs that are only available here, such as fox masks and small torii decorations.

-Take a Keihan Line and Visit Deeper Fushimi Area
+Get on Keihan Train and Visit Deeper Local Fushimi Area

 Just going to Fushimi Inari Shrine doesn’t mean you know the whole Fushimi area.
 After visiting Fushimi Inari-taisha in the morning, take the Keihan Line in the afternoon and go further south of Kyoto and explore deeper Kyoto.